mducecon/mducecon.github.io/_pages/about.md

 I am Manh-Duc DOAN, a fresher graduate in economics at Foreign Trade University, Hanoi, Vietnam.
 Currently, I work as a Research Assistant at the Development and Policies Research Center (DEPOCEN).

-I am passionate about applied microeconomics, mainly focus on political economy, cultural economics, industrial organization, labor and education economics.
+My research interest is applied microeconomics, which mainly focuses on political economy, cultural economics, industrial organization, labor and education economics.

 I am actively seeking opportunities to pursue graduate studies in mathematics and economics.